eugenp/tutorials/spring-security-rest-basic-auth/README.md

 ## Spring Security REST Basic Authentication

-This module contains articles about Spring Security in REST APIs with basic authentication
+This module contains articles about basic authentication in RESTful APIs with Spring Security

 ###The Course